ripienaar/free-for-dev/README.md

   * [snyk.io](https://snyk.io) — Can find and fix known security vulnerabilities in your open source dependencies.
 Unlimited tests and remediation for open source projects.
 Limited to 200 tests/month for your private projects.
   * [Sqreen](https://www.sqreen.com/) — Application security monitoring and protection (RASP, WAF and more) for web applications and APIs.
 Free for 1 app and 3 million requests.
   * [ssllabs.com](https://www.ssllabs.com/ssltest/) — Very deep analysis of the configuration of any SSL web server
+  * [StackHawk](https://www.stackhawk.com/) Automate application scanning throughout your pipeline to find and fix security bugs before they hit production.
+Unlimited scans and environments for a single app.
   * [Sucuri SiteCheck](https://sitecheck.sucuri.net) - Free website security check and malware scanner
   * [Protectumus](https://protectumus.com) - Free website security check, site antivirus and server firewall (WAF).
 Email and SMS notifications for registered users.
   * [TestTLS.com](https://testtls.com) - Test a SSL/TLS service for secure server configuration, certificates, chains etc. Not limited to HTTPS.
   * [threatconnect.com](https://threatconnect.com) — Threat intelligence: It is designed for individual researchers, analysts and organizations who are starting to learn about cyber threat intelligence.
 Free up to 3 Users
   * [tinfoilsecurity.com](https://www.tinfoilsecurity.com/) — Automated vulnerability scanning.
 Free plan allows weekly XSS scans
   * [Ubiq Security](https://ubiqsecurity.com/) — Encrypt and decrypt data with 3 lines of code and automatic key management.
 Free for 1 application and up to 1,000,000 encryptions per month.